bhallstein/Diatom/readme.md

 # Diatom

 A C++ object that stores strings, numbers, bools, or other Diatoms.
-These objects then trivially serialize to and from string.
+These objects then trivially serialize to and from strings.

 Created to collect data in a video game prior to serialization.

 Written in 2012, modified 2015 & 2020.
 Doesn't include unicode support.
-It's very much a hobbyist/tinkering project, not for use.
+It's very much a hobbyist/tinkering project, not for general use.

 To run tests: `bash run.sh` from the `/test` directory.

 ```
 Diatoms are single-celled algae that float freely in the ocean.
-Encased in transparent silica, they take a variety of incredibly beautiful (microscopic) forms, and are the only organisms to have cell walls made from glass.
+Encased in transparent silica, they take a variety of incredibly
+beautiful (microscopic) forms, and are the only organisms to have
+cell walls made from glass.
 ```